 What is Digital Tuner?

 This is meant for efficiently decoding digital signals.
-For televisions to catch up to the electronic era, this is a crucial technology.
+This is a crucial technology for televisions to catch up to the electronic era.
 The main benefit of employing digital tuners is the highest image quality that they can produce.

 A Digital TV transmission sends signals in compressed form as packets.
 Here, data is stored as a series of 1s and 0s.
 Digital signals do not suffer from congestion or signal loss as analog TV broadcasts because they use this code.